BoundlessStudio/tribble-troubles/README.md

 ## Features

-- Provision and destroy Cloudflare sandboxes on demand using your account credentials.
+- Provision and destroy Cloudflare sandboxes on demand using your account credentials (or token-only access when targeting the Sandbox v1 API).
 - Execute commands inside each sandbox with timeouts and custom environment variables.
 - Read, write, and list files while preventing path traversal attacks.
 - Delegate TTL enforcement to Cloudflare and manually trigger remote pruning when needed.